A space of weight one modular forms attached to totally real cubic number fields: Totally real cubic fields

 \begin{corollary} Let $K$ be a totally real cubic field with fundamental discriminant $d$.
 Then, \end{corollary}

-\begin{proof} Since $q_{K}$ is a binary form of discriminant $d_{3}$ the result is a particular case of Schoenberg's Theorem. \end{proof}
+\begin{proof} Since $\mathrm{t}_{K}$ is a binary form of discriminant $d_{3}$ the result is a particular case of Schoenberg's Theorem. \end{proof}

-Let $d$ be a positive fundamental discriminant, and let us denote by $\mathcal{C}_{d}$ denotes the set of isomorphism classes of cubic number fields with discriminant $d$.
-The following are the two main results in the paper.
-Intermediate steps used in the proofs of the Theorems can be found in section 3. \begin{theorem} The map
+Let $d$ be a positive fundamental discriminant, and recall that $\mathcal{C}_{d}$ denotes the set of isomorphism classes of cubic number fields with discriminant $d$.
+The following is the key result in the construction of a basis for the space of modular forms mentioned at the beginning of this section. \begin{theorem} The map

 is injective. \end{theorem}